-It has a spectacular bridge called “Sorihashi” (also called “Taiko” bridge).
+The shrine has a spectacular bridge called Sorihashi (also called Taiko bridge).
 It is said that a person crossing it is spiritually purified, leaving all bad energies outside before entering the sanctuary.
 After doing the purification ritual at the water source, we proceed to enter the sacred place.

 Within the spaces of the buildings, you can see in the picture are four ships, three of them facing west.
 In each one, a God is consecrated.
 This shrine was built before Buddhism entered Japan.
-Its architecture is based on a model called “Sumiyoshi-zukuri” and is considered a National Treasure.
-Sumiyoshi Taisha was erected in a 100% Japanese style, without foreign influence, therefore differences can be noticed between it and the vast majority of other Shinto shrines that were built after foreign influences entered Japan.
+Its architecture is based on a model called Sumiyoshi-zukuri and is considered a National Treasure.
+Sumiyoshi Taisha was erected in a 100% Japanese style, without foreign influence, therefore differences can be noticed between this shrine and the vast majority of other Shinto shrines that were built after foreign influences entered Japan.

-Behind the main sanctuaries, but within them, is the small sanctuary “Nankun-Sha”.
+Behind the main sanctuaries, but within the grounds, is the small sanctuary Nankun-Sha.
 Giant trees over 1000 years old, found here, are revered as gods.
-This is a place of worship of nature, where you pray for success in business, for the power to attract people.
+This is a place for worship of nature, where you pray for success in business and for the power to attract people.
 It is visited by travelers from all over Japan.
 It is a sample of how the beginning of the Shinto religion was, centered on the belief that everything in nature has a God and is therefore sacred.

 From Sumiyoshi-Taisha (Nankai Honsen Line), Sumiyoshi-Higashi (Nankai Koya Line) or Sumiyoshi-Torii-Mae (Hankai Line) station